cloudmesh-community/book/chapters/mapreduce/aws-emr.md

 aws emr create-security-configuration --name "KerberosSecurityConfiguration" --security-configuration file://MyKerberosSecurityConfig.json
 ```
 ### Determine the applicable subnet
 The EMR cluster will run on a subnet so you need to determine the appropriate subnet for you availability zone.
-You will need to enter your default zone in the code below.
+You will need to enter your default zone in the code next.

 ```bash
 aws ec2 describe-subnets --filters "Name=availabilityZone,Values=us-east-2b"